phdonner/Markdown/README.md

 However, you should notice that the two resources - Markdown and HTML - serve diverse ends: Markdown gives us a quick way of organizing the structure of documents.
 HTML provides, on the other hand, all the bells and whistles needed to produce a print-ready document.
 Don't think that we are advocating the sole use of Markdown.
 You will see that the two approaches can, in fact, support one another.

-Please, have a closer look at the details of this topic by navigating the [Markdown page](markdown.md) of the NOSTERIIHI project.

 ### 🔗 Links to Markdown web resources

 [Markdown](https://daringfireball.net/projects/markdown/)